Maud Foster and Frith Bank Drains were probably the first

 This bridge is unsightly and to narrow to be used as

-modern cycleway, and steps make it unsuitable for
+a modern cycleway, and steps make it unsuitable for

 wheelchair use it would make an ideal candidate